-Slide the covers on the panel to expose the GENERATOR & shore power 2 MAIN breaker.
+Slide the covers on the panel to expose the SHORE 1 & GEN BRIDGE main breaker.

-- make sure the breakers are OFF. - Assure that ALL component breakers are OFF.
+- Make sure the breakers are OFF. - Assure that ALL component breakers are OFF.

-Using the shore cords, connect the female plug to the boat receptacle first.
+Using the shore cord, connect the female plug to the boat receptacle first.